-The requirement to have air permits started with the 1977 amendments to the Federal Clean Air Act and to a program called New Source Review, which was designed to ensure that current air quality is not further degraded by the addition of new sources of air pollution by verifying that new construction is done using technology that makes emissions as clean as possible.
+The requirement to have air permits began with the 1977 amendments to the federal Clean Air Act and to a program called New Source Review (NSR), which was designed to ensure that the addition of new sources of air pollution do not further degrade air quality.
+This is done by verifying that new construction uses technology that makes emissions as clean as possible.

 Air permits achieve these goals in the following ways:

 - NSR requires that new sources of air pollution not result in an increase of emissions by requiring new equipment to have a known net increase of emissions.
-The operator, owner-operator, or person applying for the air permit is required to secure emission reduction credits to offset the amount their equipment emits.
-These credits are generated by an emission decrease from decommissioning old equipment at the facility or from somewhere else in the basin.
+The operator, owner-operator, or individual applying for the air permit is required to secure emission reduction credits (ERCs) to offset the amount their equipment emits.
+These credits are generated by an emission decrease from decommissioning old equipment at the facility or from somewhere else within the South Coast district.

-The AQMD will issue the permit if the requirements of New Source Review are met.
-That’s in addition to ensuring that the operator has demonstrated, to the satisfaction of the permit engineer, that this piece of equipment can operate in compliance with all AQMD rules and regulations.
+The SCAQMD will issue the permit if the requirements of New Source Review are met.
+That’s in addition to ensuring that the operator has demonstrated, to the satisfaction of the permit engineer, that this piece of equipment can operate in compliance with all SCAQMD rules and regulations.

 Rules 201, 219 & 222 [06:11]

-According to Rule 201, any owner or operator of a piece of equipment that emits, has the potential to emit, or controls air contaminants will need a permit from the AQMD.
+According to Rule 201, any owner or operator of a piece of equipment that emits, has the potential to emit, or controls air contaminants is required to have a permit from the SCAQMD.
 The rule also states that any piece of equipment that emits, controls, or has the potential to emit or control air contaminants needs a permit.

 Determining when a piece of equipment needs a permit is important.
 A lot of people have problems with this.
-To properly deduce whether or not a piece of equipment will need a permit, it requires you to look at three rules: 201, 219, and 222.
-At Envera, we call these the Trio of Permit-Applicability Rules.
-For more info, read our article on how to determine if your equipment needs an AQMD air permit.
+To properly determine whether or not a piece of equipment needs a permit, you have to review three rules: 201, 219, and 222.
+At Envera, we call these the “trio of permit-applicability rules.”
+For more info, read our article on how to determine if your equipment needs an SCAQMD air permit.

 What Is an Air Permit?
 [12:10]